Reducing patient wait times in ophthalmology practice — Ophtha Consulting | Ophtha-Consulting

 Ready to Transform Your Practice's Wait Time Performance?

 If your practice is experiencing 90+ minute wait times, multi-room patient confusion, or a pattern of negative reviews citing delays, a systematic assessment of your operational flow is the first step.
-Diana Andre's consulting process begins with a comprehensive practice audit that identifies the specific bottlenecks driving your wait time problems — and delivers a prioritized intervention roadmap within the first week.
+Ophtha-Consulting's consulting process begins with a comprehensive practice audit that identifies the specific bottlenecks driving your wait time problems — and delivers a prioritized intervention roadmap within the first week.

-Schedule a Free Consultation →
+Schedule a discovery call →

 patient flowwait timesophthalmology operationspractice management